pytorch/PiPPy/examples/inference/README.md

-# PiPPY (Pipline Parallelism for PyTorch) Distributed Inference for Large Models
+# PiPPy (Pipline Parallelism for PyTorch) Distributed Inference for Large Models

-PiPPY helps to run very large models for inference by splitting the model into mutliple stages running on multiple GPUs.
+PiPPy helps to run very large models for inference by splitting the model into mutliple stages running on multiple GPUs.
-PiPPY make this easier by providing a auto split API that automates this process for user.
+PiPPy make this easier by providing a auto split API that automates this process for user.

 ## How It Works

-PiPPY splits your model into multiple stages, each stage loaded on one gpu then the input batch will be furhter divided into micro-batches and run through the splits from rank0..rankN.
+PiPPy splits your model into multiple stages, each stage loaded on one gpu then the input batch will be furhter divided into micro-batches and run through the splits from rank0..rankN.
 Results are being returned to rank0 as its runing the PipelineDriver.
 Please read more on pipleines [here](https://github.com/pytorch/tau/blob/main/README.md)

 The flowchart below helps to visualize the process in high level as well.

 <img src="https://user-images.githubusercontent.com/9162336/207237303-86dc02fe-dae0-4335-8d23-c56d31ecdb87.png" alt="drawing" width="400"/>

-## PiPPY Supports Arbitary Checkpoint Partitioning
+## PiPPy Supports Arbitary Model Partitioning

-Unlike most of the available solutions that they need to know the model architecture beforehand, PiPPY supports arbitary PyTorch checkpoints.
+Unlike most of the available solutions that they need to know the model architecture beforehand, PiPPy supports arbitary PyTorch models.
-* PiPPY supports both manual splitting and auto split.
+* PiPPy supports both manual splitting and auto split.
 * Auto split uses `split_policy` and support both `equal_size` and `threshod` policies, the name are self-explanatory.
-* PiPPY use FX to trace and split the model.
+* PiPPy use FX to trace and split the model.

 ## Settings To Care About